StepwiseMath/stepwise-edx-plugin/stepwise_plugin/README.md

 ## StepWise API - Rover legacy app
 Scaffolded with Django REST Framework Cookie Cutter.

+## Stepwise Math Ecommerce Additional Configuration

+This module provides course-level configuration for course payment deadline dates and for maintaining course/section level lists of EOP students who are exempt from payments.

+Data in these tables in referenced by templates in Rover edx-theme repo for decisioning on whether to raise the Rover paywall.

 admin.py
 --------
 To register models with [Django Admin Console app](https://docs.djangoproject.com/en/2.1/ref/contrib/admin/).